-38. How will DOM address the CMS requirement for quality measures for the managed care program?
+36. How will DOM address the CMS requirement for quality measures for the managed care program?

-As part of the managed care Preprint approval process, DOM selected quality measures and metrics in accordance with CMS requirements.
-The following three measures are proposed.
-First a measure of access to emergency ambulance services for all MS counties is proposed, in recognition that the legislature authorized ambulance service access payments through the program.
-Secondly, access to ground emergency ambulance services for Medicaid managed care beneficiaries will be measured, and lastly, the identification of available data for future metrics is being pursued as a measure.
-DOM will not link any payments to the quality measures during the first year of the program.
+As part of the managed care preprint approval process, DOM selected quality measures and metrics in accordance with CMS requirements.
+Four measures are included for SFY 2025.
+First is a measure of access to emergency ambulance services for all MS counties, in recognition that legislation authorizes ambulance service access payments through the program.
+Secondly, access to ground emergency ambulance services for Medicaid managed care beneficiaries will be measured.
+The Trauma Pain Scale Assessment rate for EMS transports will be measured for transports originating from a 911 request for patients with injury who were assessed for pain.
+Lastly, the program will monitor the state's participation in the CARES program.
+DOM has not linked payments to quality measures through SFY 2025; however, payments may be linked to quality measures in future years of the program.

-39. Where should I submit questions about the program?
+37. Where should I submit questions about the program?